JahsiasWhite/AudioShape/README.md

 TODO:

+1. Loading screens/indicators on everything.
+(Applying current effect combo, changing songs, etc.)
-1. implement testing
+2. implement testing
-2. Watch the library directory for file changes so we don't need a manual refresh
+3. Watch the library directory for file changes so we don't need a manual refresh
-3. Themes
+4. Themes
-4. Using remotely - server & remote
+5. Using remotely - server & remote
-5. Caching?
+6. Caching?
-6. Easy support for creating own themes
+7. Easy support for creating own themes
-7. Addon support
+8. Addon support
    - Lyrics
    - Themes?
    - Youtube?
    - Audio edit plugins
-8. Add ability to add image !
+9. Add ability to add image !
 WILL WRITE TO THAT FILE THEN
-9. lazy loading
+10. lazy loading
-10. Add a queue system
+11. Add a queue system
-11. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
+12. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
-12. Shuffle
+13. Shuffle
-13. Resturcture styles, does creating all of these extra folders take up a lot of storage??
+14. Resturcture styles, does creating all of these extra folders take up a lot of storage??
-14. Add gif support for fullscreen mode
+15. Add gif support for fullscreen mode
-15. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
+16. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
-16. Add tailwindCSS, it should reduce a lot of the duplicate CSS
+17. Add tailwindCSS, it should reduce a lot of the duplicate CSS
-17. Changing the time when watching a music video only changes the audio, not the video with it

 999 Easy file/song sharing